GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: sRASL: Optimized ASP-based Causal Discovery

-Listing \ref{sRASL} shows the Clingo code for the most comprehensive version of sRASL.
-In the first line, we input the first-order graph-specific specification of $\mathcal{H}$ (e.g., the edge $1 \rightarrow 10$ translates to $hdirected(1,10)$).
+Listing~\ref{sRASL} shows the \texttt{Clingo} (see Appendix \ref{appx:f} for a brief introduction) code\footnote{The full code is available at \href{https://gitlab.com/undersampling/gunfolds}{https://gitlab.com/undersampling/gunfolds}} of sRASL, which involves exactly representing the conditioning and marginalization operations (from Section 2) in ASP.
+Line $1$ specifies the first-order graph structure of $\mathcal{H}$ (e.g., the edge $1 \rightarrow 10$ translates to $\operatorname{hdirected}(1,10)$).
 Line $2$ encodes the second-order structure of $\mathcal{H}$, including the partition of $\textbf{V}$ into SCCs.
-These predicates and basic descriptive information are added to the Clingo code (lines $3,4,5$) in an automated way.\footnote{The code is available at \tt{retracted for anonimity}}
+Separate code adds these predicates and basic descriptive information (Lines $3,4,5$) to the \texttt{Clingo} code. {\tt maxu} on line $3$ specifies the maximum undersampling rate; noter that there is provably a $u$ where $\mathcal{G}^u = \mathcal{G}^k$ for all $k > u$, under the same condition that leads to stable SCC membership: